 I counted in mine: I have 13!

-Razors/shaving cream – Buy till your heart’s content: But I would start out with a stock pile of 6 pks of disposable razors till I got the hang of pricing of your favourite kinds.
+Razors/shaving cream – Buy till your heart’s content: But I would start out with a stockpile of 6 packs of disposable razors till I got the hang of pricing of your favourite kinds.
 Or purchase the refills.
 And then work your way up.

-Salad Dressing – Long Expiry dates – but I don’t suggest stocking up on this one, unless your absolutely sure you’ll use them.
-This is one item I always seem to throw out of my fridge before finished.
+Salad Dressing – Long Expiry dates – but I don’t suggest stocking up on this one unless you are absolutely sure you’ll use them.
+This is one item I always seem to throw out of my fridge before I finished.
 I’m bad for buying a new kind to try, and then not loving it enough to finish the bottle.
 And only stock up on true kinds you will use.

-Condiments: Long Expiry dates, but consider how many you use in a year time.
+Condiments: Long Expiry dates, but consider how many you use in a year’s time.
 You may use Ketchup a lot more than mustard or relish.

 Peanut Butter/Cheese Whiz: Long Expiry dates of 6 months So purchase 3-6 months worth when on good sale price.